codesforu/SaturnIX/README.md

 SaturnIX
 ========

- **SaturnIX** (/'sætərniks/), is a micro-kernel operating system project, started in 2019 as personal hobby, aiming at research.
-Hopefully it will become a useable general-purpose operating system one day.
+ **SaturnIX** (/'sætərniks/), is the name of a micro-kernel operating system that this projet is going to implement, started in 2019 as personal hobby.
+Hopefully it will become a useable and stable general-purpose operating system one day.
 Contributions are welcome! :)
  External Link for ***Saturn IX***, an irregular satellite of Saturn:
  https://www.wikipedia.org/w/index.php?title=Saturn_IX